saurabh1088/notes/iOS/Notifications/Notifications.md

 so that the user knows the context in which app will give notifications. https://developer.apple.com/documentation/uikit/uiapplication/1623078-registerforremotenotifications

-## New : WWDC 2023
-## Push Notifications Console

-- Send notifications
-    One can configure and send a push notification using Push Notifications Console.
-    This console also keeps a history of notifications sent, which can be edited and send again.

-- Examine delivery logs
-    This is required to analyze cases when a notification sent isn't received.
-The events reflecting the delivery process for a notification as it travels through APNs are recorded.
-This information can be retrieved now using the header returned from APNs(**apns-unique-id**) when notification is sent.
-    There is a delivery log tab in push notification console where this apns-unique-id can be searched to see detailed logs to understand what happened with notification.

-- Debug with tools
-    Push Notifications Console comes with tool to generate APNs authentication token by providing the private key generated form apple developer portal.
-Validity of these token cannot exceed more than 1 hour.

-    There is a token validation tool as well which will validate the above generated token.

-    There is a device token validator.

-## APNs Authentication

-- Certificate based (SSL certificate)
-- Token based (JSON based web token)

 ## Request Authorization

 Before starting to push notifications to app, the app must ask for permissions to use notifications, basically asking user's consent for getting these notifications.
 Consent is required because user might consider notification based interactions as disruptions, so permission must be obtained.

 To ask for permission one should get shared instance of UNUserNotificationCenter and call requestAuthorization(options:completionHandler:) method.

 This requests user's authorization to allow :
 - Local notifications
 - Remote notifications